mincong-h/algorithm/README.md

 **2 Pointers (Left & Right).** Left pointer moves right, right pointer moves left. :warning: Make sure they stop at the right moment to avoid collapse.

+**Find Max (Min).** Do not use sorting to find max or min values from an array.
+This can be done using variables and in one iteration.
+Time complexity: O(N).

 ## Hash Table

 **Use array as hash table.** If possible, use an array as the reference table